 Water is the greatest gift of nature.
 Humans have exploited this natural resource to a level where controlling water pollution is impossible.
 Here are some important reasons why water is considered as a precious natural resource.
 The misuse of this can cause damaging consequences and a threat to human life.
 Here is an interesting way to analyze how water pollution is gradually causing so many deaths worldwide.

-According to Wikipedia, “Water pollution is the contamination of water bodies (e.g. lakes, rivers, oceans, aquifers and groundwater).
+“Water pollution is the contamination of water bodies (e.g. lakes, rivers, oceans, aquifers and groundwater).
 Water pollution occurs when pollutants are directly or indirectly discharged into water bodies without adequate treatment to remove harmful compounds.
 Water pollution affects plants and organisms living in these bodies of water.
 In almost all cases the effect is damaging not only to individual species and populations, but also to the natural biological communities.“

-Below are 40 Facts on Water Pollution
+Below are 50+ Interesting Facts on Water Pollution

-Fact 1: The total volume of water available on Earth is about 1.4 billion km and about 70% of the earth is covered in water.
+Fact 1: The total volume of water available on Earth is about 1.4 billion km, and about 70% of the earth is covered in water.

 Fact 2: The largest quantities of water are in the oceans.